AditiSingh2003/Go-Lang/notes.md

     if a data is change the original data doesn't change thus pointer are used to give the actual refrence

 17:- Defer
-    the execution of the text that is present after defer is done when the function is cd
+    the execution of the text that is present after defer is done when the function is ending defer function invoked immediately before the surrounding function return int he reverse order they were deffered (LIFO).